Our Parish Ministries

 The Transfiguration parish family hosts dinner at the Lowell Transitional Living Center (LTLC) on the second Saturday of each month.
 The opportunity to serve dinner is open to all parishioners.
 Gather a group of 4 or 5 and sign up for your month on the poster in the lower lobby.

-Community meals are held on the last Tuesday of each month from 11:30am-12:30pm at the Transfiguration Outreach Center.
+Community meals are held on the fourth Tuesday of each month from 11:30am-12:30pm at the Transfiguration Outreach Center.
 Parishioners and friends are invited to join us for a free lunch and fellowship.
 Please check the calendar for exact dates.